 If you do decide to tell your employer, think about:

-- how much information you want to give.
-You don't have to go into personal details, just focus on how your mental health problem impacts on your job.
+- How much information you want to give.
+You don't have to go into personal details, just focus on how your mental health problem can affect your job.

-- whom to share it with.
-For example, the human resources department may know your diagnosis, but they don't have to tell your supervisor or colleagues.
+- Who you want to share it with.
+For example, you might tell the human resources (HR) department about your diagnosis, but you don't have to tell your supervisor or colleagues.

-For more information about telling your employer about your mental health problem, see also How to be mentally healthy at work.
+For more information about telling your employer about your mental health, see our pages on how to be mentally healthy at work.

-Sometimes your employer may accept what you say without asking for more information.
-But, because mental health problems aren't visible, it may be hard to explain your situation to your employer.
+Some employers may accept what you say without asking for more information.
+But because mental health problems aren't visible, it may be hard to explain your situation to your employer.

-It is helpful to have a note from your doctor or another professional to explain:
+It can help to have a note from your doctor or another professional to explain:

-- what adjustments might help you to manage your work
+- What reasonable adjustments might help you to manage your work